Aditya001-max/TENZORX-HACKATHON-2026-SUBMISSION-TEAM-WINZO/README.md

 # Poonawalla Fincorp — Agentic AI Video Loan Wizard

-A working end-to-end prototype of a **video-call based, agentic AI loan onboarding system**, built against the Poonawalla Fincorp problem statement (Video-Based Digital Loan Origination & Risk Assessment).
+A working  **video-call based, agentic AI loan onboarding system**, built against the Poonawalla Fincorp problem statement 3.

-A customer joins a video call with an AI agent named **Maya**, has a natural conversation about employment, income and loan purpose, gives verbal consent, and walks away with a personalised loan offer — all in under three minutes.
-Behind the scenes the system runs computer-vision age estimation on the live video, deterministic policy + risk scoring, an LLM-style intelligence layer (rule-based for offline operation), and a tamper-evident audit trail in a central repository.
+A customer joins a video call with an AI agent named **Maya**, has a natural conversation about employment, income and loan purpose, gives verbal consent, and walks away with a personalised loan offer.
+Behind the scenes the system runs computer vision age estimation on the live video, deterministic policy + risk scoring, an LLM-style intelligence layer, and a tamper-evident audit trail in a central repository.

-> **No API keys required.** Everything runs locally — speech recognition uses the browser's Web Speech API, age estimation uses OpenCV, the bureau call is mocked deterministically.

 ---